 Computer-guided optimization of the purification of a virus-like particle

-Ebola, malaria and influenza are highly pathogenic viruses and organisms that challenge global health system.
+Ebola, malaria and influenza are highly pathogenic viruses and organisms that challenge the global health system.
 Virus-like particles (VLPs) are promising candidates in the fight against these diseases.
 VLPs are protein assemblies without any genetic material, which mimic the structure of viruses or present viral surface proteins.
 They are produced by recombinant systems such as bacteria, yeast, plant or insect cells.
-To remove host-cell impurities after production, a suitable downstream process must be found.
+To remove host cell impurities after production, a suitable downstream process must be developed.

 There is no platform process available for purifying VLPs.
-The search for a fast and robust purification process is a challenge due to complex biological feedstocks that contain components of unknown size and concentration.
-Currently, no platform process exists for purifying VLPs.
-In the given case study, a purification process for a Sf9 insect cell-derived VLP developed via experiment should be optimized through a model-based approach.
-Not only the experimental approach, but also the modeling of mass transfer is challenged by the presence of uncertainties and the unknown feed composition.
+The search for a fast and robust purification process is a challenge due to complex biological feedstock that contains components of unknown size and concentration.
+Currently, no downstream platform process exists for VLPs.
+In the given case study, an experimentally developed purification process for a Sf9-insect-cell-derived VLP is optimized via a model-based approach.
+Not only the experimental approach, but also the modeling of mass transfer is aggravated by the presence of uncertainties such as the unknown feed composition.